mabatko/Gaming-in-AWS/README.md

 # Gaming in AWS

-**TLDR:** This repository contains information on how I set up my low cost gaming environment in AWS and how you can do it too.
+**TLDR:** This repository contains information on how I set up my low cost remote gaming environment in AWS and how you can do it too.

 ![KSP menu](ksp.png)

 ## Motivation

-I don't have a lot of free time, but sometimes when I do, I want to play games.
+I don't have a lot of free time, but sometimes when I do, I want to play computer games.
 Problem is however that I don't have PC with GPU powerful enough to play modern-ish games.
-My current PC is OK for everything else though, so I don't want to spend ~800 euro for a new PC comparable to what I can get in cloud.
+My current PC is OK for everything else though, so I don't want to spend ~800 euro for a new PC comparable to what I can get in a cloud.

 It is possible to play games on a VM which costs less than 20 cents per hour.
 Therefore, I would have to play more than 4000 hours to make buying a new PC more economical decision.